aspose-words/Aspose.Words-Documentation/java/what-s-new-in-aspose-words-for-java/_index.md

 The LINQ Reporting Engine template syntax now supports the ElementAt and ElementAtOrDefault extension methods.

+#### Specifying the Size of Rendered Images <sup>23.8</sup>

+A new public property **ImageSize** for specifying the size of rendered images in pixel has been introduced.

+#### Preserve Whitespaces for JSON String Values – LINQ <sup>23.8</sup>

+An option has been added to the LINQ Reporting Engine to preserve whitespaces for JSON string values.

 ### LowCode <sup>23.6</sup>

 New LowCode methods intended to merge different types of documents into a single output document have been added.